 Let’s start with the basics; the Donner DT-1.
 Every guitarist needs a tuner, and if you’re going to start building your pedalboard anyway, you might as well add one of these to your signal chain.

 And why should a tuner pedal be expensive?
 It isn’t an effect – it’s just a handy tool.

-The Donner DT-1 is only around $19.99, and customer sentiment is mostly positive.
+The Donner DT-1 isn't that costly, and customer sentiment is mostly positive.
 Some have complained about unwanted noise, but for that price, you can’t be too sad about that.
 Donner has many deals just like this one.

 2. Behringer Vintage Tube Overdrive TO800

 Clearly emulating classic Ibanez Tube Screamer pedals, the Behringer TO800 looks more like a Boss pedal than anything else.
 And Behringer is sort of known as the inexpensive alternative to popular brands.

 But at a low cost and with decent reviews, it’s hard to argue with it.
 But remember – a tube overdrive pedal is supposed to give you a bit of a signal and overdrive boost.
 This makes this Behringer product a great choice for boosting during solos or for adding to an amp’s existing gain, but it won’t make you sound like Metallica!